Ashoka (2008 film): Production

 The film began production in June 2004, and was made over four years.
 The film featured no songs or a separate comedy track, and won media recognition for being a rare Tamil film during the period to have neither of those elements.

 Reception

 Sify wrote, "Unfortunately Ashoka is not a great experience and drags."
-Indiaglitz wrote, "Prem deserves to be appreciated for his courage and hard work to come out with a thriller with a racy script, without no songs and other commercial ingredients.
-Prem could have made the film a better fare had he avoided the glaring loopholes and the sentimental sequences".
+Kanika of Kalki praised Raghuvaran's acting and cinematography but panned the music and antagonists providing unintentional humour but felt the screenplay was dull and that story, lacking substance, hangs in limbo.
+She concluded saying Prem could have shown the importance given to the hero in the direction as well.